Omae1/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit; shows the files or subdirectories in a directory 2-bring-me-home; takes you from the working directory to home directory 3-listfiles; list files in a directory in long format
+1-listit; shows the files or subdirectories in a directory 2-bring-me-home; takes you from the working directory to home directory 3-listfiles; list files in a directory in long format 4-listmorefiles; lists all files in a directory in long format including hidden files